Stock market today: Wall Street drifts after a strong retail sales report

 In stock markets abroad, indexes ended mixed in Europe after rising more solidly across Asia.

-Crude oil prices were easing after swinging sharply in recent weeks on worries that war in the Middle East could lead to disruptions in supplies if it drew in Iran or other major oil-producing countries.
+Crude oil prices were holding somewhat steadier after swinging sharply in recent weeks on worries that war in the Middle East could lead to disruptions in supplies if it drew in Iran or other major oil-producing countries.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.